Powerlearnproject/se-day1-assignment-Poscom2010/README.md

 # Identify and describe at least three key milestones in the evolution of software engineering.
+  Milestone 1
+  In 1940s the development of frist digital computer and the intoduction of the term Software engiineering

+  Milestone 2
+  1960s development of first object oriented programming langues eg Fortran and C 1960s The establishment of Software engineering as a stand alone  and well recognized discipline

 # List and briefly explain the phases of the Software Development Life Cycle.